risingwavelabs/risingwave-docs/docs/manage/view-adjust-system-parameters.md

 You can use the `SHOW PARAMETERS` command to view the system parameters, along with their current values.

-The `Mutable` column indicates whether the parameter can be altered using the [ALTER SYSTEM SET](#how-to-adjust-system-parameters) command after the system is running. `t` means it can be altered while `f` means it cannot be altered.
+The `Mutable` column indicates whether the parameter can be altered using the [ALTER SYSTEM SET](#how-to-adjust-system-parameters) command after the system is running. `t` means it can be altered using the `ALTER SYSTEM SET` command while `f` means it cannot be altered using the command.

 ```sql
 SHOW PARAMETERS;
 ```

 ```
            Name           |     Value      | Mutable
 --------------------------+----------------+---------